rockus/mqtt.modules/README.md

 bme280_mqtt
 ========
 This tool interfaces to a BME280 temperature/humidity/pressure sensor connected to I2C bus 2.
-The sensor module from Watterot also needs a
-3.3V supply from the GPIO header.
 This is a command line tool.
 It should be run as a cronjob from `/etc/crontab` or `/etc/cron.hourly/`.

 * **BananaPi**: works
-* **Raspi**: not yet tried

-* Prerequisites: libconfig9, libconfig-dev, [wiringPi] (http://wiringpi.com/)
+* **Raspi**: if `make` fails at the end of the steps above with something like `undefined reference to symbol 'pow@@GLIBC_2.29'`, then `cd bme280` and manually compile with `gcc -o bme280_mqtt bme280_mqtt.c gatherData.c -lconfig -lmosquitto -lwiringPi -lm`